We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Shingles causes a rash of blisters to occur on the skin.
 The same virus that causes chickenpox (the varicella-zoster virus) causes shingles.

 The first symptom of shingles tends to be a severe burning or tingling pain on one side of the body.
-A rash of fluid filled blisters follows a few days to a week later.
+Other symptoms include:

 Scabies